 After those joints dried, the second layer of mud went on next.
 There’s something about working on our own house.
 And even though it takes us (much) longer to finish our projects, there’s a real satisfaction with the whole process.

 Mudding a room gives me time to think.
-About new ideas for stories.
+About stories.
 About whatever.
 The sweeping motion of the drywall knife, especially the 8” and 12” ones make me feel like I’m painting smooth, bold strokes on a life size canvas.
 And the best part is, it’s easy to cover up mistakes.
 Just scrape it off and glop on some more.

 Now that the two layers have dried, the next step is sanding – which David will do with a respirator.
 Then, he’ll use our hopper and air compressor to texture.
 If I get bold enough, I might even try my hand at texturing.
 Primer and paint will follow, and we’ll have real walls again!